mkelkarbv/ostrich/perf-test-suite/README.md

 ## Running The Suite

-To determine the performance overhead of Ostrich under varying loads, this test suite takes various parameters such as, to determine the load on the cache (# of threads), the load on each thread, etc. to determine the overhead of ostrich under nominal to mediocre to somewhat heavy loads.
+To determine the performance of Ostrich under varying loads, this test suite takes various parameters.
+They allow us to set the load on the cache, i.e. # of worker threads using the cache, the load on each thread, i.e. how much work each worker thread must do, etc. These help us to determine the overhead of ostrich under nominal to mediocre to somewhat heavy loads.

-After determining and setting those desired values the suite will run the desired number of thread with desired load and will monitor the health and performance of the cache.
+After determining and setting those desired values the suite will run the desired number of threads and load, and will monitor the health and performance of the cache.

 ## Parameters